Index To All Five Chapters

 George R. Hawtin, George Warnock and Ern Baxter

-George R. Hawtin, president of Sharon's Global Missions who played a prominent part in the 1948 Latter Rain outpouring claimed that (Emphasis and Italics Added_
+George R. Hawtin president of Sharon's Global Missions who played a prominent part in the 1948 Latter Rain outpouring claimed that (Emphasis Added)

 If we cannot see how in the very beginning God created man for the specific purpose of ruling the universe. and to have dominion over all the vast sidereal with its infinite space and multi-billion galaxies, then we have missed the heart of God's intention completely and we become doomed to spend our lives in the idle pettifogging of the Romish and Protestant systems, which give neither reason for man's existence nor cause for his humiliation and death.
 [02]

-(The italicized text shows an abysmal lack of understanding of God's long term plan.
+(The text in bold shows an abysmal lack of understanding of God's long term plan.
 See The Message of The Bible

 The Church must yet bring forth a child that shall "rule all nations with a rod of iron" (Rev. 12:5).
 For it is given unto the overcomer to "rule them with a rod of iron; as the vessels of a potter, shall they be broken to shivers" (Rev. 2:27).
 [03]

-Branham's Praises Are Sung Even Today In The Pentecostal And Charismatic World.
+Branham's Praises Sung In The Pentecostal And Charismatic World.

 (Actually he got that right.
-There definitely was a "Branham anointing" on Bentley)
+There definitely was a "Branham anointing" on Bentley who was as seriously messed up as Branham was)

 The Bible Clearly Shows That Not All Signs and Wonder Originate With God